Institut National de l'Audiovisuel

 INA holds fonds and collections regarding radio, TV, and audiovisual material from 1945 until the present.
 INA also holds written archives regarding all the preparatory work for television shows, research for radio, transcripts of interviews, etc. It also has quite an extensive web-media archive that collects URL's of different news sites and archives them.

-Monday to Saturday: 9h - 19h for the BNF site
+Open Monday 2 pm till 7 pm, Tuesday to Saturday: 9 am till 7pm for the BNF site

 Other locations may have other opening times .